Democrat who lost NE Iowa House seat by 9 votes in 2018 to run again

-A Democrat who lost an Iowa House seat in controversial circumstances in 2018 has announced plans to run again.
+A Democrat who lost an Iowa House seat under controversial circumstances in 2018 has announced plans to run again.

 Koether challenged the count in court, which ultimately ceded authority to the House to decide the matter.
 House Republicans voted to leave the ballots uncounted, citing precedent and adherence to the letter of the law.